shekhargulati/frp-xke/README.md

   2. Wikipedia definition -> http://en.wikipedia.org/wiki/Functional_reactive_programming
     > Functional reactive programming (FRP) is a programming paradigm for reactive programming (asynchronous dataflow programming) using the building blocks of functional programming (e.g. map, reduce, filter).

+  3. Another definition
+    > FRP is a different way to solve problems related to event sourcing.
+It helps you write event-driven logic in a composable and modular way.

+  4. It is replacement of Observer pattern, which is usually implemented using callbacks or listeners.

 12. Common domains where FRP is useful -- GUI, robotics, music industry,

 13. FRP makes it easy to combine time stream with value stream to form a thing stream.